Skip to content

 Rent Deposit

-You may have the option of using the rent deposit your tenants gave you at the start of the commercial lease for any unpaid rent.
-However, before you do this, you should consider if:
+You may have the option to use the rent deposit your tenant provided at the start of the commercial lease to cover any unpaid rent.
+However, before doing so, consider the following:

-• the lease agreement or rent deposit deed allows you to deduct the rent from it; and
+• whether the lease agreement or rent deposit deed permits you to deduct rent for non-payment or late payment; and

-• whether you prefer to reserve it for other lease issues, such as future damages for dilapidations.
+• whether you prefer to reserve the deposit for other lease-related issues, such as future damages for dilapidations.

 Guarantor